CiruNdungu/Project-Data-lakes-with-Spark/README.md

 **SCHEMA DESIGN**

-The created tables include a fact table - **‘songplays’** and four dimension tables - **‘users’, ‘songs’, ‘artists’ ** and **‘time’.**  This follows the start schema principle which is suitable for performing analytical operations to gather more insights.
+The created tables include a fact table - **‘songplays’** and four dimension tables - **‘users’, ‘songs’, ‘artists’ and ‘time’**.
+This follows the start schema principle which is suitable for performing analytical operations to gather more insights.

 **DATA**

 The data for this project is available on Amazon S3.

 •	Song data: s3://udacity-dend/song_data

 •	Log data: s3://udacity-dend/log_data

 **Song Dataset**